Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

 # GUI Node Editor (Unity3d)

 ## Overview
-API for a custom GUI node editor that works both in editor window and exported in builds.
+API for a custom GUI node based editor that works both in editor window and exported in builds.

 ## Brief introduction
-`Node` holds the data and `NodeWindow` displays it.
+Class `Node` holds the data and `NodeWindow` displays it.
 Each node has lists `inputs` and `outputs` which hold left and right connection docks.
 `Dock` has a type field to define which inputs can be connected to which outputs.
 `NodeWindow` has `OnGUI` and `Update` overrides, one for drawing node content and other for node logic.